aaravrawal52/tp/docs/UserGuide.md

 To interact the player enters `e`.

-This action will bring up a new interface called the battle interface.
-For now there will only be battles using this interface but we plan to implement shops and other entities using this interface.
-For now, this interface will display the enemy the symbol represents and gives you 2 options, to `run` or to `fight`.
+This action will bring up a new interface called the battle interface which can be for either battling enemies or accessing the shop.
+This interface will display an image that corresponds to the symbol on the map and gives you 2 options, to `run` or to `fight`.

 ### Run